Home buying tips

 Cons

-• Carries higher closing costs and reserve requirements
+• Higher closing costs and origination fees

 Can I Refinance a Jumbo Loan?